baraamallah/HARMUN_TRACKER/README.md

 ### Admin Access

 *   **Logging In**: Currently, the application relies on Firebase Authentication but does not have a dedicated login page.
-An administrator would need to be logged in to Firebase (e.g., through a separate process or if they were already authenticated in a previous session for the `harmun-tracker.firebaseapp.com` domain). **For production, you need to implement a proper login page/flow.**
+An administrator would need to be logged in to Firebase (e.g., through a separate process or if they were already authenticated in a previous session for the Firebase project domain). **For production, you need to implement a proper login page/flow.**
 *   **Dashboard (`/`)**: Once logged in, an admin can access the main dashboard to manage participants.
 *   **Superior Admin Panel (`/superior-admin`)**:
     *   Navigate to `/superior-admin`.
-    *   You must be logged in with the Firebase account whose UID matches the `OWNER_UID` configured in `src/app/superior-admin/page.tsx`.
+    *   You must be logged in with the Firebase account whose UID matches the `OWNER_UID` configured in `src/lib/constants.ts`.
+    *   If logged in as the owner, a link to this panel will also appear in the sidebar.

 ### Public View